Drawing Every Day

 We believe that the most effective way to enjoy the process as well as the results of your drawing, is to draw.

-This year, our New Year's resolution is to draw every single day, even if it's just for a tiny amount of time.
-That's why we are running the Joanuary Challenge.
+This year, our New Year's resolution was to draw every single day, even if it's just for a tiny amount of time.
+That's why we are ran the Joanuary Challenge.

 The theme this year is quantity.
 We suggest that as an experiment, we all try focusing on the amount of drawings we can churn out, rather than their quality.

 Not only is quantity more of an achievable goal but it automatically results in the gaining of practise.